 However, dentists already have a unique skillset which uniquely positions them to employ some methods that have been identified as proper and effective intervention (some of these methods are working inside the oral cavity with various muscles, and making, fitting, and adjusting oral appliances).

-While dentists are uniquely positioned to work inside the mouth, they still require additional training in areas such as Otolaryngology, Neurology, etc, or the collaboration with a variety of other medical professionals to properly utilize some of these methods within a larger context.
+While dentists are uniquely positioned to work inside the mouth, they still require additional training in areas such as Otolaryngology, Neurology, etc, or collaboration with a variety of other medical professionals to properly utilize some of these methods within a larger context that honors the body.

-While there are MANY MANY factors that influence or ‘de-influence’ the shape and growth level in a cranium (a head!), which includes the face, but once the cranium is growing, or not growing in certain direction, there are a couple of methods that can be employed to re-direct the situation.
+While there are MANY MANY factors which influence or ‘de-influence’ the shape and amount of growth in a cranium (a head!) (which includes the face), there are methods that can be employed to re-direct the situation.

 Exercises to change tongue position and function and pattern, as is taught in oral myofunctional therapy, can and should be employed, as well as physical therapy exercises – massage techniques done around the tongue and inter-pterygoid muscles.
-These two things alone, can have a dramatic effect properly, especially when the patient is a young child.
-Although it is essential to treatment for adult as well, often adults require additional intervention, as the body grows exponentially faster during infancy and childhood, than in adulthood.
+These two things alone, can have a dramatic effect, especially when the patient is a young child.
+Although it is essential to treatment for adults as well, often adults require additional intervention, as the adult body grows at a turtle’s pace in comparison to the exponential growth of children.

-Some of these additional interventions typically consist of a variety of appliances that are used in the mouth.
+Some of these additional interventions consist of a variety of appliances used in the mouth – tailored to each patient.
 As a result, dentists are the health practitioners best suited at this point to carry this torch forward.

-The dentists that have chosen to pick up and carry this torch, must gain an incredible amount of training in many medical areas that are typically NOT associated with dentistry, but which are absolutely necessary to achieve a healthy cranial and face shape and growth level that will allow patients to either avoid issues (if the patient is a child), or to overcome many of their current health issues (if the patient is already an adult).
+The dentists that have chosen to pick up and carry this torch, must gain an incredible amount of training in medical areas typically NOT associated with dentistry, but which are absolutely necessary to achieve healthy cranial and face shape, and growth level that will allow patients to either avoid issues (if the patient is a child), or to overcome many of their current health issues (if the patient is already an adult).

-Some of the many medical areas in which these dentists must gain additional training include:
+Some of the medical areas in which these dentists must gain additional training include:

 - Osteopathy, particularly Craniopathy / Cranial Sacral Therapy